 What the Heck are Anthropogenic Cellulose Microfibers?

 Discussions around sustainable fashion and textile pollution often focus on synthetic fibers like polyester and nylon, which shed microplastics into the environment.
 However, recent research has highlighted another category of fibers that behave similarly: anthropogenic cellulose microfibers.
-These are natural fibers, such as cotton and bamboo rayon, that have undergone extensive chemical treatments, altering their biodegradability and impact on ecosystems.

 How Do Anthropogenic Cellulose Microfibers Form?

 Natural fibers, in their raw form, are biodegradable and break down in the environment.
 However, through conventional textile processing, they are often treated with a range of synthetic chemicals to improve durability, colorfastness, and other performance factors.
-These treatments fundamentally change the fibers' properties, making them more persistent in the environment and introducing chemical residues that can affect human and ecological health.

 When washed, these chemically altered fibers behave much like synthetic microplastics, breaking down into microscopic fragments that enter waterways.
 Unlike untreated natural fibers, which degrade quickly, these microfibers remain in the environment, carrying traces of the chemicals used in their processing.